 Speaking of HealthDiabetes: What you need to know — and doAugust 02, 2017

 Taking medications on a daily basis can be a chore, but it becomes more challenging if there’s lack of understanding of or misconceptions about your medication.
-In my practice, I come across many patients who are skeptical about taking psychiatric medications.
+Many patients are skeptical about taking psychiatric medications.